What to Expect

 Get up slowly.

-You must have a responsible adult support person to take you home.
-You should not drive today.
+You must have a responsible adult to take you home.
+Do not drive today.

 Rest today.
 You may resume normal daily tasks tomorrow.

 You may resume your routine medicines unless told otherwise.